On Ribet's Lemma for $\mathrm{GL}_2$ modulo prime powers: The shape of

 In this section, we give a complete classification of the shape of $\X(\rho)$ in terms of the invariants $n(\rho)$ and $m(\rho)$.
 Conversely, given the shape of $\X(\rho)$ and one additional piece of data, we show how to compute $n(\rho)$ and $m(\rho)$.
 Given reasonable access to the representation $\rho$ (e.g.\ a finite list of topological generators of $\rho(G)$), it is easy to compute $\X(\rho)$, but comparatively difficult to compute $m(\rho)$ and $n(\rho)$.
+Throughout this section we assume that the characteristic of the residue field of $K$ is not $2$.

 After \cite{Bellaiche-arbres}*{Prop.\ 24}, we may assume, without loss of generality, that $\rho\:G\to\GL_2(K)$ is irreducible.
 In this case, $\X(\rho)$ is a band whose shape is determined by its radius $r(\rho)$ and its diameter $d(\rho)$ \cite{Bellaiche-arbres}*{Thm.\ 21}.